-Now is the golden age of cheap dSLR lenses, and a popular option lately (for many lens mounts) is the Opteka 85mm f/1.8 manual focus lens.
+Now is the golden age of cheap dSLR and mirrorless lenses, and a popular option (for many lens mounts) is the Opteka 85mm f/1.8 manual focus lens.
 Read on for a review and sample images (dat bokeh!).

 Opteka 85mm f/1.8 — Tech Specs

 - Mount: Canon EF, Nikon F, others via adapter

 - Max/Min Aperture: f/1.8 – f/22

 - Focus Type: Manual

 This lens is especially popular with the phrugal photo crowd because it delivers a fast f/1.8 maximum aperture in an economical and relatively compact package, albeit without the modern convenience of autofocus.
 At just shy of $100 street price, it is accessible to entry-level and budget-minded shutterbugs alike.
 Here’s a link to new and used copies on ebay.